 David Novak: Absolutely.
 Looking forward to it.

-Chris Riback: Okay, hopefully the snow will cooperate.
+Chris Riback: OK, hopefully the snow will cooperate.
 Dave, thanks very much for your time, I really appreciate it.

 David Novak: You’re welcome, and thank you for your time.